Print Friendly

 CHAK KECH TIJOXELAB’Exercises

-Mark the following nouns with the possessive markers for all persons
+Mark all of the following nouns using the possessive markers for all persons:

 ch’ich’